dotnet/msbuild/documentation/project-docs/developer-guide.md

 The `dotnet` executable in the artifacts directory can be run directly.

 However, it's easier to configure a test environment to run the built `dotnet`.
+This test environment is managed by dogfood.
+The dogfood script starts a new Powershell with the environment configured to redirect SDK resolution to your build.

+From that shell your SDK will be available in:

+- any Visual Studio instance launched (via `& devenv.exe`)
+- `dotnet build`
+- `msbuild`

 ### Windows